 Barclay Arrival Plus World Elite MasterCard

 A few weeks ago, Howie decided to throw some shade my way by calling the Barclay Arrival Plus World Elite MasterCard “the worst 2% cash back card.”
 That’s ridiculous – the Barclay Arrival Plus card happens to be the best 2.1% cash back card out there.
-Sure, you have to spend at least $89,000 per year just to cover the $89 annual fee but for most of us that’s a drop in the bucket.
+Sure, you have to spend at least $89,000 per year just to cover the $89 annual fee.
+For most of us that’s a drop in the bucket.
 But I get it – for people who are used to earning their miles the lazy way (i.e. via credit card churning), $89k is just too high. 😜

 Despite the fact that Barclays increased minimum travel redemptions to $100, I was still able to redeem 8,900 points for the $89 annual fee this year.
 My dad and brother each have their own Arrival Plus cards, on which I’m an authorized user.
 Thanks to generous spending limits, I’m able to get good use out of all three cards.